Customer service is a crucial part of any business, and call centres and help desks are integral components.

 Why would you outsource your customer service?

-The first and most obvious benefit of outsourcing is that it allows you to accept volumes of calls that you otherwise wouldn’t be able to field, decreasing queue times and increasing your level of customer service without investing heavily in new staff and facilities.
+The most obvious benefit of help desk outsourcing is that it allows you to accept volumes of calls that you otherwise wouldn’t be able to field, which decreases queue times for customers.

-However, the benefits of call centre and help desk outsourcing don’t stop there.
+The benefits don’t stop there, however.
 Compared to in-house facilities, outsourced call centres and help desks are:

-- Cost-effective: Outsourcing allows you to improve your customer service without the added costs of hiring and training new staff and building out new call centres.
-It also reduces the administrative and maintenance burden you have to deal with.
-So your business can boast a cost-effective customer service function.
+• Cost-effective: Outsourcing allows you to improve your customer service without the added costs of hiring and training new staff and building out new call centres.
+It also reduces the administrative and maintenance burden you have to deal with, so your business can boast being a cost-effective customer service function.

-- Improved resolution time: Your in-house agents will always have a better grasp of your technical operations so are best placed to resolve complex issues.
-However, if they’re always backed up with simple requests, they can’t do what they do best.
+• Improved resolution time: You can triage simple customer service requests so that your technical in-house agents are available to resolve the more complex issues.
 By outsourcing you can free up the time of your in-house staff, knowing that your customers are being appropriately taken care of by exceptional frontline support staff from your outsourcing partner.

-- Improved quality and standardisation of service: Instead of an ad hoc approach to customer service, dedicated call centres provide dedicated agents with an unparalleled capacity to handle any and all frontline support queries.
+• Improved quality and standardisation of service: Instead of an ad hoc approach to customer service, outsourced call centres provide dedicated agents with an unparalleled capacity to handle any and all frontline support queries.
 Their expertise and proficiency in customer support can quickly and significantly improve the overall quality of your customer service function.

 What features to look for in your outsourced partner

-- Do they cover the channels your customers use?
-Just over half of all consumers, on average, use three to five different communication channels to contact customer service and you need your outsourcing partner to be able to handle all of those channels.3
+• Do they cover the channels your customers use?
+Just over half of all consumers, on average, use three to five different communication channels to contact customer service and you need an outsourcing partner who can handle all of those channels.3

-- Do they offer quality agents?
+• Do they offer quality agents?
 Agent quality is inextricably linked to the quality of your customer service, so establishing that your potential outsourcing partner provides quality agents is paramount.
+Look up reviews and social media platforms to get an idea of what kind of service you can expect.

-- Onshore or Offshore outsourcing?
-Outsourcing doesn’t have to mean offshoring, in fact, many customer support operates on an onshore distributed model — accessing high-quality agents to represent your brand from their own living room!
+• Onshore or Offshore outsourcing?
+Outsourcing doesn’t have to mean offshoring., i In fact, many outsourced call centres operate on an onshore distributed model, with many high-quality agents working from their own living rooms!
+This only widens the pool of talent that your outsourcing service is able to incorporate.

-- Do they provide flexible solutions?
-One of the primary advantages of outsourcing is that dedicated call centres have access to a larger talent pool and should be able to provide flexible and tailorable solutions to suit your business’s specific needs.
+• Do they provide flexible solutions?
+One of the primary advantages of outsourcing is that dedicated call centres have access to a larger talent pool so that they can scale up or down as needed.
+Ask what their numbers are and how quickly agents can be onboarded and offboarded in the case of an emergency.

 Odondo can help you grow as a business

-To find out more about how we can revolutionise your approach to customer services, get a quote today!
+To find out more about how we can revolutionise your approach to customer services, contact us today!

 Odondo has been recognised by DesignRush as one of their Top Call Center Companies